ehCruz/ehCruz/README.md

 - 👋 Hi, I’m @ehCruz
 - 👀 I’m interested in backend development and learning new stuff
-- 🌱 I’m currently learning Quarkus and looking foward for try new things like Scalar ou Clojure
+- 🌱 I’m currently learning Quarkus and looking foward for try learn more about functional programming
 - 💞️ I’m looking to collaborate on Open-Source projects
 - 📫 How to reach me?
 You can send me an e-mail: cruzeduardohenrique@gmail.com